Original Artice From 2014 – Updated in 2017 and 2019 to take account of legislation changes.

 The issue of mis-sold payment protection insurance (PPI) was very widespread in the UK and it looks like the banks also tried to make easy profits from it here in Ireland.

-The review of PPI was completed in early 2014 and all customers sold a PPI poilcy by one of the banks in the review should have received a letter about the policy.
-Details of the results of the PPI Review Here
+The review of PPI in Ireland was completed in early 2014 and all customers that were sold a PPI policy by one of the banks in the review should have received a letter about the policy.

 Did You have a PPI Policy ?

-If you took out a loan, a mortgage or got a credit card or an overdraft you were probably offered or sold an insurance policy to cover some or all of the the repayments if you lost your job or got sick.
+If you took out a loan, a mortgage or got a credit card or an overdraft you were probably offered or sold an insurance policy to cover some or all of the repayments if you lost your job or got sick.

 You can find out by asking your mortgage provider, loan provider or credit card or store card provider if you have PPI (or had one in the past )

 Have you been mis-sold Payment Protection Insurance ?

-You may have been missold PPI if one or more of the following applied to you…
+You may have been mis-sold PPI if one or more of the following applied to you…

-Was the fact that PPI was optional made clear to you?
+- Was the fact that PPI was optional made clear to you?
 Were you told that you had to take out PPI at the same time as the loan?

-Did the sales adviser tell you about any significant exclusions under the policy – for example, the exclusion that says you won’t be covered for any pre-existing medical condition?
+- Did the sales adviser tell you about any significant exclusions under the policy – for example, the exclusion that says you won’t be covered for any pre-existing medical condition?

-If you had to pay for the PPI as a single payment, did the adviser make it clear that the insurance cost would be added to the loan and you would be paying interest on it?
+- If you had to pay for the PPI as a single payment, did the adviser make it clear that the insurance cost would be added to the loan and you would be paying interest on it?

-Were you unemployed or self-employed at the time of the sale?
+- Were you unemployed or self-employed at the time of the sale?

-Were you working 16 hours a week or less when you were sold the PPI?
+- Were you working 16 hours a week or less when you were sold the PPI?

-Were you sold PPI when you were on contract work?
+- Were you sold PPI when you were on contract work?

-Were you not asked if you had any other insurance which would cover the loan?
+- Were you not asked if you had any other insurance which would cover the loan?

-Were you led to believe that your chances of securing the loan were better if you purchased PPI?
+- Were you led to believe that your chances of securing the loan were better if you purchased PPI?

-Were details of your medical history not asked for?
+- Were details of your medical history not asked for?

-Did you feel pressured into purchasing the PPI?
+- Did you feel pressured into purchasing the PPI?

-Were the terms and conditions of the fine print not properly explained to you?
+- Were the terms and conditions of the fine print not properly explained to you?

 Getting a PPI Refund

-If the sale did not comply with the consumer protection code – you will be offered a full refund of premium splus interest.
+If the sale did not comply with the consumer protection code – you should have been offered a full refund of premium plus interest.
 (Latest info on Review Progress Here)